 Located in the same vicinity as TPIPL's cement production plants, this waste-heat-recovery power plant commenced commercial operations in June 2009 and initially consisted of two power generation units each with an installed power generation capacity of 20 MW, totaling 40 MW and uses waste heat emitted during TPIPL's cement production process to generate power.
 The company sells electricity produced to TPI Polene Plc. under the power purchase agreement by charging the electricity charge according to the actual electricity sold in each month at the rate of baht per kilowatt-hour which is equal to the electricity rate per unit according to the time of use rate (TOU) which is the same rate as the power purchase that TPI Polene Public Company Limited purchases directly from the Provincial Electricity Authority without having to charge the highest energy charge (Demand Charge) (the price does not include VAT).
 The power purchase agreement will expire at the end of the lease period of the land which is the location of this power plant.
-According to the lease agreement will end in July 2044.
+According to the lease agreement between the company as the tenant and TPI Polene Plc. as the lessor, the lease term according to the said lease agreement will end in July 2044.
 If the company wishes to renew the contract, the company must notify in writing to TPI Polene Plc at least 1 month in advance before the end of the original lease period to enter into a new lease agreement.